apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 python programming.
-2. Symbolic or Declarative API for creating static graphs with low level optimizations on operators and allows for support in multiple languages, cross- compatibility with other frameworks (via ONNX) and as a backend for other high level APIs like keras.
+2. Symbolic or Declarative API for creating static graphs with low level optimizations on operators and allows for support in multiple languages, cross- compatibility with other frameworks (via ONNX).
 However, it’s less flexible because any logic must be encoded into the graph as special operators like scan, while_loop and cond.
 It’s also hard to debug.

 So how can we make use of Symbolic API while getting the flexibility of an Imperative API to quickly protype and debug??